Coronavirus (Covid-19) Updates

 - Individuals wishing to access the “stacks” can do so by asking for an appointment either between the hours of 8am and Noon or 1pm to 4 pm – there is limited access and walk-ups are not allowed.
 When calling the Recorded Land Department availability will be discussed as well as how to enter the building.

 Earlier this week Governor Baker announced that individuals in need of notarizing documents can go to any of the Registry of Deeds in the Commonwealth.
 We are happy to provide this service with the understanding that appointments must be made & individuals bring appropriate identification.
 When arriving for an appointment they will be met at the side elevator entrance by a staff notary (masked and gloved) who will escort them to the closing room where they will perform the service.
 (508) 993-2605 ext.
 28. It is also required that individuals entering the building for this reason come with gloves and mask for their own personal use.
+No more than two individuals will be allowed during this service.

 For your convenience … We have installed a door bell system at each entrance (front door and elevator entrances).
 They are marked for the department you will be using and will save you the use of your cell phone or “pounding” on the door to get our attention.